Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Trigg - North Beach - Watermans Bay among the top 30% of areas assessed nationwide

 Trigg - North Beach - Watermans Bay has averaged approximately 43 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, around 217 homes were approved, with an additional 10 approved so far in FY26.
-Each year, on average, about 2.8 new residents have been gained for each dwelling built over these five years, indicating steady demand that supports property values.
+Over the past five financial years, between FY21 and FY25217 homes were approved, with an additional 10 approved so far in FY26.
+On average, each dwelling built over these five years has resulted in 2.8 new residents per year, indicating strong demand that supports property values.

-The average expected construction cost value of new homes being built is $905,000, reflecting developers' focus on the premium market with high-end developments.
+The average expected construction cost value of new homes is $905,000, reflecting developers' focus on the premium market with high-end developments.
 This financial year has seen $878,000 in commercial development approvals, suggesting a predominant residential focus.
-Comparing Trigg - North Beach - Watermans Bay to Greater Perth shows moderately higher new home approvals, at 18.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
+Compared to Greater Perth, Trigg - North Beach - Watermans Bay shows moderately higher new home approvals, averaging 18.0% above the regional average per person over the past five years, balancing buyer choice while supporting current property values.

-New development consists of 88.0% standalone homes and 12.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-Notably, developers are building more traditional houses than the current mix suggests (71.0% at Census), indicating continued strong demand for family homes despite density pressures.
-With around 211 people per dwelling approval, Trigg - North Beach - Watermans Bay reveals a developing market.
-Population forecasts indicate that by 2041, Trigg - North Beach - Watermans Bay will gain approximately 1,624 residents.
+New developments consist of 88.0% standalone homes and 12.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests (71.0% at Census), indicating continued strong demand for family homes despite density pressures.
+With around 211 people per dwelling approval, Trigg - North Beach - Watermans Bay shows a developing market.
+Population forecasts indicate that by 2041, Trigg - North Beach - Watermans Bay will gain approximately 1,624 residents (based on the latest AreaSearch quarterly estimate).
 Development is keeping pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development